 Can I use the Barracuda Export Tool data copies with Offsite Vaulting?

-Yes, the revisions you want to export using the Barracuda Export Tool must still be present on the local appliance.
+No, the revisions you want to export using the Barracuda Export Tool must still be present on the local appliance.
 The Offsite Vaulting feature removes up to 12 monthly and 7 yearly revisions from the local appliance, keeping those copies in the offsite location.

 How do I restore data from external media?